brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 ---

 Heroes with swords are overrated.
 There's something fun about a classic warrior using a spear or quarterstaff as their main weapon.
-Historically, these weapons were powerful, and with the right feats and class selection, you'll find that these simple weapons are anything but simple.
+Historically, these weapons were powerful, and with the right feats and class selection, these simple weapons are anything but simple.
 There are ways to use Dexterity and even Wisdom as your main stat for these builds, and some feats make them significantly more powerful.
 Here's how to make the most of them.

 <div markdown="1" class="contents">
 <strong>Contents</strong>